Raihan9797/react-complete-guide/section-3-react-basics/README.md

 # 42. (Optional) A closer look at JSX
 1. Last time need to `import React` but now with JSX, it automatically does that under the hood.

+# 43. Organizing Component Files
+1. Make sure the paths to each file are correct! eg. `../UI/Card` to go up 2 levels, then to UI folder then to Card file